tayduivn/ps-dev-agtb/CONTRIBUTING.md

 ## Reporting a Security Issue

 If you found a security issue in SugarCRM, please don't use the bug tracker.
-All security issues must be sent to **security [at] sugarcrm.com** instead.
+All security issues must be sent to **secure [at] sugarcrm.com** instead.
 Emails sent to this address are forwarded to the SugarCRM core-team private mailing-list.

 For each report, we first try to confirm the vulnerability.
 When it is confirmed, the core-team works on a solution following these steps: